 • Expert-led assessments to evaluate their carbon impact

-• On-site or remote consultancy to establish a CBAM reporting framework
+• Remote consultancy to establish a CBAM reporting framework

 By proactively addressing CBAM compliance, businesses can minimise trade risks, maintain seamless EU market access, and position themselves for future regulatory changes.